 Today, it’s considered largely treatable, so we’ve made a lot of progress.
 The Senate recognized June 27 as National PTSD Awareness Day at the urging of Senator Kent Conrad.
 Conrad wanted to honor a North Dakota National Guard member who had committed suicide after two tours of duty in Iraq.
 In 2014, the entire month of June was designated National PTSD Awareness Month by the Senate.

 Hippocrates first documented the trauma of battle and flashbacks of combat very reminiscent of modern PTSD.

 Many soldiers in World War 1 were thought to be “shell-shocked,” a term introduced to medical literature in 1915 to describe symptoms of PTSD.

-Psychologist Ann Wolbert Burgess and sociologist Lynda Lytle Holmstrom described “Rape Trauma Symdrome” as a variant of PTSD experienced by women who had experienced sexual assault.
+Psychologist Ann Wolbert Burgess and sociologist Lynda Lytle Holmstrom described “Rape Trauma Symdrome” as a variant of PTSD.

 Although PTSD had been acknowledged medically for decades, it wasn’t until 1980 that it was included in the DSM.

 After the Senate’s formal acknowledgement, June 27, 2010 became the first National PTSD Awareness Day.